crosscompute/crosscompute-docs/docs/automation-framework/README.md

 ## Script

 CrossCompute will run your script as specified in your configuration file.
-The script can be a Python script, a Jupyter notebook or a Bash command -- in case your code is in another programming language such as R or Julia.
+The script can be a Python script, a Jupyter notebook or a Bash command &mdash; in case your code is in another programming language such as R or Julia.

 ```yaml
 # Python script